• Skip to main content

 Les Embiez island

-The Paul Ricard Oceanographic Institute and its aquarium are located in outstanding surroundings.
+The Paul Ricard Oceanographic Institute is located in outstanding surroundings.
 The many tourist activities on Les Embiez island are concentrated around its harbour area, whereas the rest of the island is an unspoiled paradise for walkers.

 The island is rich in biodiversity and its shallow coastal waters and adjacent Brusc lagoon are part of Europe’s Natura 2000 network.